ClickCease

 Physical abuse

-Sexual abuse also belongs in this category of nursing home abuse because it involves physical contact; any non-consensual sexual contact between a resident and a staff member qualifies as sexual abuse.
-Nurses and attendants who have regular close contact with residents may take advantage of their access and proximity to commit sexual abuse.
+Sexual abuse also belongs in this category because it involves physical contact.
+Any non-consensual sexual contact between a resident and a staff member is abuse, even if the staffer has regular care duties.

 Emotional abuse